TBD54566975/developer.tbd.website/site/docs/ssi/credential-manifests.md

 }
 ```

-Save the JSON above to a file (e.g., cm_dl.json) and make a `PUT` request to create the Credental Manifest:
+Save the JSON above to a file (e.g., cm_dl.json) and make a `PUT` request to create the Credential Manifest:

 ```bash
 curl -X PUT localhost:8080/v1/manifests -d @cm_dl.json